anisfeld/language_modeling_with_RNNs/README.md

 We use the soft-max formula to calculate the probabilities.

 This can be sped up significantly using a more clever approach to the softmax.
 In particular, I employed the adaptive softmax from
-(Grave, Joulin, Cissé, Grangier, and Jégou)[https://arxiv.org/abs/1609.04309].
+[Grave, Joulin, Cissé, Grangier, and Jégou](https://arxiv.org/abs/1609.04309).
 The key idea is to divide the vocabulary into clusters based on how frequently they appear in the dataset, and use a heirarchical structure.
 In the top level of the heirarchy, we have the most common words, and pointers to the other clusters (See fig 3 in the paper).
-Because our data follows (Zipf's law)[https://simple.wikipedia.org/wiki/Zipf%27s_law], the most common words will be "caught" by our first soft-max reducing the compute time dramatically.
+Because our data follows [Zipf's law](https://simple.wikipedia.org/wiki/Zipf%27s_law), the most common words will be "caught" by our first soft-max reducing the compute time dramatically.

 In addition to employing the soft max, a key to success was completing a grid search with a wide range of tuning parameters.